 Possible causes of correlation between substance abuse and mental health issues

-The brain of people who struggle with substance abuse functions differently.
+The brain of people who struggle with substance abuse function differently.
 Therefore, these are long-term changes in most cases.
 What is interesting here is that changes happen in the parts of the brain that are also impacted by certain mental health issues such as anxiety and depression.
 Moreover, people with certain mental health conditions will turn to substance use to try to reduce the symptoms and regain peace.

-There is some evidence that shows that both mental health disorders and substance abuse are caused either by the same brain structure that exists in those patients, by some genetic factors, or early trauma.
+There is some evidence that shows that both mental health disorders and substance abuse are caused either by the same brain structure that exists in those patients, by some genetic factors, or by early trauma.

 Many areas of the brain are equally impacted by both substance abuse and mental health issues.
-For example, dealing with emotions, impulse control, and decision-making can be affected in both substance abuse and in some mental health disorders.
+For example, dealing with emotions, impulse control, and decision-making can be affected by both substance abuse and in some mental health disorders.

 Research suggests that there are some genes that can increase the risk for both mental health issues and substance abuse.
 Those genes are in charge of neurotransmitters and take care of their proper functioning.
 Substance abuse can negatively affect the functioning of neurotransmitters, and some mental health illnesses can also dysregulate them.